pMay2021/owd_be/ses/ses-welcome.md

-Dear {{name}},
+Dear valued member,

-Welcome to OnWhichDate.com!
-Thank you for verifying your registration.
-Your login account is:

-` {{email}}`

-We have no passwords!
-Whenever you need to login, head over to [https://onwhichdate.com](https://onwhichdate.com/login), enter your email and click the magic link sent to you.
-This is secure, and you never have to store and remember a password for us.
+Thank you for confirming your email.
+Welcome to OnWhichDate!
+We're excited to have you on board.

+For your reference, your registered email is: `{{email}}`

+**Password-Free Access for Enhanced Security**
+At OnWhichDate, we prioritize your security and convenience.
+That's why we've introduced a password-free login system.
+Simply visit our [login page](https://onwhichdate.com/login), enter your email, and a secure magic link will be sent to you.
+Click it, and you're in.
+This link is your key to quick and safe access, eliminating the hassle of remembering and entering passwords.

+**Immediate Login - Your Magic Link Awaits**
-For the next 60 minutes, you can use the link below to login immediately.
+For the next 60 minutes, you can log in instantly using the following magic link:

 {{magicLink}}

-We suggest you start with a few important documents to get started.
-Our 'Quick' method is a great starting point. (look for ⚡ quick in the left panel).

-**Additional References**

-1. go to [account](https://onwhichdate.com/account) to set some defaults, they'll save you time.
-3. visit [tips](https://onwhichdate.com/tips) for some cool techniques that'll save you even more time!
-4. check out [our plans](https://onwhichdate.com/plans) - they're amazingly affordable.
-5. we're always listening; got suggestions or issues? go to [support](https://onwhichdate.com/support) to submit them.

-We hope to serve you years to come,

-sincerely,

-team OWD!
+**Kickstart Your Journey with Us**
+To ensure a smooth start, we recommend exploring these essential resources:

+1. **Set Your Preferences**: Customize your experience by setting defaults in your [account](https://onwhichdate.com/account).
+It's a great time-saver!
+2. **Learn Pro Tips**: Discover efficient techniques and cool features on our [tips page](https://onwhichdate.com/tips) – they're game-changers!
+3. **Explore Our Plans**: Check out [our plans](https://onwhichdate.com/plans) – designed to be incredibly affordable and cater to all your needs.
+4. **Your Voice Matters**: Suggestions or facing an issue?
+Please reach out through our [support center](https://onwhichdate.com/support).
+We're here to help!

+We're committed to providing you with an exceptional experience and look forward to being a part of your journey for years to come.

+Warm regards,

+The OnWhichDate Team